moriasano/Substitution-Cipher-Cracking/README.md

 # Substitution Cipher Cracking
 ## Overview:
 Final project for JHU Cryptography.
 This code cracks substitution ciphers using a hill-climbing approach.
 A random key is generated.
-On each round on letter of the key is modified and a language "fitness" test is performed to determine if the new key is more or less fit.
-This continues until the fitness score cannot be improved.
+On each round, two key values are swapped and a language "fitness" score is determined.

 ## Prerequisites:
 * Python 3+
 * Cipher-text as a text file